ivanpaulovich/ddd-tdd-rich-domain-model-dojo-kata/README.md

 * Amount, Name, SSN

 ### :alien: Create a Test Class for every object
-### :alien: Start with the Value Objects like Name
+### :alien: Start with the Value Objects like Name, SSN or Amount

 ```
 public class NameTests